reonZ/pf2e-token-hud/README.md

 3. Resolve Points and Stamina

     - this line only appears if the stamina variant rule is enabled in this world
-    - you can click on the resolve icon to use the actions `Take a Breather` and `Steel Your Resolve` is available
+    - you can click on the resolve icon to use the actions `Take a Breather` and `Steel Your Resolve` if available

 4. Armor Class and Shield